Open-EO/openeo-udf/README.rst

 depending on the programming language.

-The schemas SpatialExtentSchema, RasterCollectionTileSchema, FeatureCollectionTileSchema, HyperCubeSchema, StructuredDataSchema, MachineLearnModelSchema and UdfDataSchema are a swagger 2.0 based definitions for the UDF API.
+The schemas SpatialExtentSchema, RasterCollectionTileSchema, FeatureCollectionTileSchema, HyperCubeSchema, StructuredDataSchema, MachineLearnModelSchema and UdfDataSchema are a OpenAPI 3.0 based definitions for the UDF API.
-These schemas are implemented as classes with additional functionality in the Python3 REST test server.
+These schemas are implemented as python3 classes with additional functionality in the Python3 REST test server.

 The schemas UdfCodeSchema, UdfRequestSchema and ErrorResponseSchema are used by the UDF test server to provide the POST endpoint.
 They are not part of the UDF API.